| Name | Title | Contact Details |

 Assistant General Counsel | Profile |

-The College Southern Maryland is a Port Republic, MD-based company in the Education sector.
+American University of Antigua College of Medicine is a New York, NY-based company in the Education sector.